mysterycommand/quick/README.md

   * Agnostic - whether you want to write your game with OOP or functional code, the choice is yours
   * Open - free to use, read, and extend it.
 Enjoy!

-Please check the [Wiki](https://github.com/diogoschneider/quick/wiki) for more information and feel free to make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=diogo%2eschneider%40me%2ecom&lc=US&item_name=Diogo%20Schneider&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) to this project.
+Please check the [Wiki](https://github.com/quick-developers/quick/wiki) for more information.

 ## Games
 These are some games made with Quick (in alphabetical order):